-Among the shops in Richards Landing's town centre visitors will also find every day necessities such as a bank, grocery store, liquor/beer store, hospital, doctor's offices and pharmacy.
-Further up the main street, visitors will find the Florence Orrell Children's Library, the Township of St. Joseph Public Library, a gas station and general store, and the St. Joseph Island Public (elementary) School Central Algoma Secondary School (CASS) is a short 20 minute drive away in Desbarats.)
+Among the shops in Richards Landing’s town centre visitors will also find every day necessities such as a bank, grocery store, liquor/beer store, hospital, doctor’s offices and pharmacy.
+Further up the main street, visitors will find the Florence Orrell Children’s Library, the Township of St. Joseph Public Library, a general store, and the St. Joseph Island Public (elementary) School.
+Central Algoma Secondary School is a short 20 minute drive away (in Desbarats).

 The Richards Landing Municipal Marina is located at the end of the main street, just a few steps from the town centre.
 This is a full service marina, open 7 days a week during boating season with shower and laundry facilities and a Boaters’ Lounge.

 Visitors can relax at one of the two restaurants located in town; on the water at the marina, or in the centre of town.

 A leisurely drive or bike ride west on Hwy 548 out of Richards Landing will take visitors to the Stribling Point Nature Park with its forested hiking trails, and waterfront viewing station.
 In addition to the Sailors’ Encampment site further along Hwy 548, you will find excellent viewing points to watch freighters manoeuvre through the shipping channel along the Canada – U.S. border.
 In Sailors’ Encampment you can see them from only a few hundred yards away.